geoscixyz/em/content/case_histories/do27do18tkc/properties.rst

     :name: core_pk_den

-Kimberlite pipes are generally associated with negative gravity anomalies due to their low density, although some exceptions exist (Reed and Witherly, 2007).
+Kimberlite pipes are generally associated with negative gravity anomalies due to their low density, although some exceptions exist :cite:`Reed2007`.
 In the Lac de Gras region, pyroclastic units (PK) are highly variable in composition, but are often made up of a mix of fine grain volcaniclastic sediments (tuff, lapilli) and larger xenoliths of country rock.
-Fragments of wood, shale, siltstone and mudstone clasts are common depending on the style of eruption and depositional environment :cite:`Pell1997` Moreover, olivine-rich volcaniclastic sediments are readily altered to clay minerals through low-temperature metamorphism, further contributing to lower the density :cite:`Masun1999`.
+Fragments of wood, shale, siltstone and mudstone clasts are common depending on the style of eruption and depositional environment :cite:`Pell1997`.
+Moreover, olivine-rich volcaniclastic sediments are readily altered to clay minerals through low-temperature metamorphism, further contributing to lower the density :cite:`Masun1999`.
 Overall, we expect the